 WARNING.
-The catheter and Start-Up Kit could potentially misconnect with other devices with small bore connectors.
-Such misconnection errors could result in patient injury or death.
+The Quattro catheter and Start-Up Kit could potentially misconnect with small bore connectors from other medical devices.
+Such connection errors could result in patient injury or death.

 Caution.
-The custom Luers on the catheter and Start-Up Kit may reduce the risk of misconnections but still have the potential for misconnections with these specific medical device applications: Breathing Systems & Driving Gases applications, Enteral & Gastric applications, Urethral & Urinary applications, Limb Cuff Inflation applications, Neuraxial applications, and Intravascular or Hypodermic applications.
+The custom Luers contained on the catheter and Start-Up Kit may reduce the risk of misconnections, but still have the potential for misconnections with these specific medical device applications: Breathing Systems & Driving Gases applications, Enteral & Gastric applications, Urethral & Urinary applications, Limb Cuff Inflation applications, Neuraxial applications, and Intravascular or Hypodermic applications.
 Always use caution when connecting ZOLL catheters and Start-Up Kits to these and other medical device applications.

 Caution.
-Ensure that the catheter and/or Start-Up Kit are not connected to another medical device.
+Ensure that the catheter and/or Start-Up Kit are not misconnected to an IV or other medical devices.